ricallinson/jmm/README.md

 ### jmm here

-Creates a new Java-- workspace at the given path and exports the JMMPATH as that directory.
+Creates a new Java-- workspace at the given path and exports the `$JMMPATH` as that directory.

 	jmm here ./some/dir

 Determine if the current directory is part of a Java-- workspace.
-If it is export the JMMPATH as that directory.
+If it is exports the `$JMMPATH` as that directory.

 	jmm here

 ### jmm run

-Provide a one or more `.java` files to run.
+Provide one or more `.java` files to run.
 The first file must have the main method.
-A `.jar` named the same as the first class files directory is created and placed in the `bin` directory.
+A `.jar` named the same as the first class files directory is created and placed in the `$JMMPATH/bin` directory.

 	jmm run ./src/github/com/ricallinson/jmmrun/TestClass.java ./src/github/com/ricallinson/jmmrun/OtherClass.java